How Big Do Cocker Spaniels Get? Size & Growth Guide

 Cocker Spaniels are a medium breed, reaching 20-30 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
 The practical information below will help guide your decisions.

 Growth Timeline